blohmeier/m4_ciCdJenkinsAWS/README.md

 This project included code to: create and run an instance on AWS, configure Jenkins, and create a pipeline to deploy a static website on S3.

-The project submission required submitting one zip file including:
+The project submission required submitting one zip file (added here as mod4project-blohmeier.zip) including:
 * seven screenshots
 * one text file containing a link to the project GitHub repo.